jdidion/atropos/doc/recipes.rst

 First, you can specify both adapters and also ``--times=2`` (or the short version ``-n 2``).
 For example::

-	cutadapt -g ^TTAAGGCC -a TACGGACT -n 2 -o output.fastq input.fastq
+	atropos -g ^TTAAGGCC -a TACGGACT -n 2 -o output.fastq input.fastq

-This instructs cutadapt to run two rounds of adapter finding and removal.
+This instructs atropos to run two rounds of adapter finding and removal.
 That means that, after the first round and only when an adapter was actually found, another round is performed.
 In both rounds, all given adapters (two in this case) are searched and removed.
 The problem is that it could happen that one adapter is found twice (so the 3' adapter, for example, could be removed twice).

-The second option is to not use the ``-n`` option, but to run cutadapt twice, first removing one adapter and then the other.
+The second option is to not use the ``-n`` option, but to run atropos twice, first removing one adapter and then the other.
 It is easiest if you use a pipe as in this example::

-	cutadapt -g ^TTAAGGCC input.fastq | cutadapt -a TACGGACT - > output.fastq
+	atropos -g ^TTAAGGCC input.fastq | atropos -a TACGGACT - > output.fastq

 Trimming poly-A tails